1973 Atlantic hurricane season: Hurricane Ellen

 The strongest storm of the season, Hurricane Ellen, began as a tropical wave that moved off the western coast of Africa on September 13.
 On the following day, the wave spawned an area of low pressure south of the Cape Verde Islands that quickly became a tropical depression.
 Tracking northeast, the system intensified into a tropical storm on September 15 after sustained winds of 45 mph (75 km/h) were reported by a French naval vessel; however, due to sparse data on the storm, the first advisory on Ellen was not issued for two more days.
 A slightly elongated storm, Ellen gradually intensified over the open Atlantic and was steered by two troughs of low pressure.
 On September 18, the storm took a nearly due west track and the system became increasingly organized, with an ill-defined eye becoming present on satellite imagery.

 The next day, Ellen intensified into a hurricane before taking a sharp turn to the north-northwest in response to a weak trough moving northeast from the Bahamas.
 Gradually, the hurricane turned more towards the northeast and began to accelerate as well as intensify.
 Despite being at an unusually high latitude for development, the storm underwent a brief period of rapid intensification, strengthening into a Category 3 hurricane on September 23.
 At that time, Ellen attained its peak intensity with winds of 115 mph (185 km/h) and a minimum pressure of 962 mbar (hPa; 962 mbar).
 Upon attaining this intensity at 42.1°N, Ellen had become a major hurricane farther north than any other tropical cyclone on record, and is one of two storms to become a major hurricane north of 38°N, the other being Hurricane Alex in 2004.
 Shortly after peaking, Ellen transitioned into an extratropical cyclone before merging with a frontal system several hundred miles east of Newfoundland on September 23.

-Hurricane Ellen was photographed by the Skylab 3 mission from orbit, from the Skylab space station.